kyleshevlin/react-edges/README.md

 ## Usage

 `Edges` has eight render props, one for each corner and side, that each expose whatever props are passed through.
-Thus, you have access to anything the parent component provided `Edges`
+Thus, you have access to anything the parent component provided `Edges`.

 For example, in a mdx-deck, a Provider component is given the length of the slides and the current index.
 We can display something like a Twitter handle in one corner, and use these passed through props to create a slide counter in another.
 Like so: